How to simplify the On-screen text localization process

 In the worst case scenario, you might not have access to either the original projects or a discreet version of the video.
 If this is the case and you still want to proceed with OST localization, there are some things you’ll have to keep in mind:

 If the background of the text is a still image or a plain color, the text can probably be localized.

-If the background of the text is a moving image, then it is very unlikely that localisation is possible without putting the text into a box and adding the box over the original text.
-In this case, you can ask the localisation company to provide you with OST alternatives in order to work around the situation whilst maintaining the style of your video.
+If the background of the text is a moving image, then it is very unlikely that localization is possible without putting the text into a box and adding the box over the original text.
+In this case, you can ask the localization company to provide you with OST alternatives in order to work around the situation whilst maintaining the style of your video.

 Here are some visual examples to give you an idea:

 In this case, A, the solid dark color behind the text makes it possible to localize, as the source image doesn’t vary throughout the duration of the OST: